 I don’t know if precision cookers have really taken hold in every day culinary life the way air fryers have gained popularity but I’m here to tell ya, it’s definitely worth checking out.
 Today I am sharing my recipe for a super easy Sous Vide Salmon.
+It’s a super easy recipe that’s so full of flavor!
+This recipe is also low carb, paleo and Whole30 compliant.

 When my husband first mentioned he wanted a precision cooker, I was skeptical.
 It doesn’t cook quickly and actually takes even longer to cook than just using a stove top or oven cooking method.
 It took some convincing but he assured me the magic of the precision cooker (or Sous Vide as the fancy people call it), is that the food is cooked well, precisely.
 It is always the perfect temperature and the perfect texture.
 Well friends, he was not wrong.